 When you’re deciding whether or not to have a mommy makeover, an important thing to keep in mind is what will happen after the surgeries.

 Typically, a tummy tuck has an initial recovery period of around two weeks.
-When performed with other surgeries, the recovery period might be a bit longer.
+The recovery period may be longer when performed with other surgeries.

-You’ll want to take it easy during those first weeks of recovery, to give your body time to heal.
-If possible, arrange to have someone take care of the cooking and cleaning around your home for you.
+You’ll want to take it easy during those first weeks of recovery to give your body time to heal.
+If possible, arrange for someone to take care of the cooking and cleaning around your home.
 For at least the first night after surgery, you’ll want to have someone stay with you at home in case you need help.

 Hold off on more vigorous activity, such as strenuous workouts or training for a marathon, for at least six weeks after the mommy makeover.
-Your surgeon will let you know when it’s safe to take up more strenuous exercise and activity again.
+Your surgeon will tell you when it’s safe to take up more strenuous exercise and activity again.

 Whether you’re a mom or not, a mommy makeover can help you reach your aesthetic goals.
 Contact Dr. Paul Vitenas, a board-certified plastic surgeon in Houston, Texas, to learn more about the procedures.
 Dr. Vitenas is one of the top plastic surgeons in the area and has regularly been rated as one of the best plastic surgeons for breast surgery.
 Call 281-484-0088 to schedule your consultation today.
 You can also book a virtual consultation.